Historical Global Development Divisions

 FACTFULNESS & THE HDI LEAGUE

-Pirates & Billionaires!
-Top & Bottom of the league
+Pirates & Elves!
+Top & Nearly Bottom of the HDI

-You have two lessons and one homework to put together a short presentation to give to your partner via Teams.
+You have two lessons and one homework to put together a short presentation using the template above, as well as creating a narration using the voice recording software on your computer, and Google Slides / PowerPoint.

 Step 1 - Know Your Location